-- Best baristas in the world: Melbourne cafes pay great attention to the brewing process and this city is the home of some of the best baristas in the world, including Dave Makin, Matt Perger, and Craig Simon.
+- Best baristas in the world: Melbourne cafes and coffee bars pay great attention to the brewing process and this city is the home of some of the best baristas in the world, including Dave Makin, Matt Perger, and Craig Simon.

 The rich coffee culture, an abundance of cafes, and world-class baristas make Australia one of the leading coffee innovators.
 It is the birthplace of now widely known coffee beverages such as the flat white or long black.

 The term ‘flat white’ was first coined by the Australian Alan Preston in 1985.
 Starbucks added the drink to the menu in 2015, and then it was adopted by the rest of the world.

 Taste the Difference With Melbourne Coffee